michaelshiloh/ProjectConstructionTechniques/README.md

     1. If you use the Wire library
-(e.g. with some sensors and the Adafruit Motor Shield V2) this uses pins A4 and A5, so you can not use these pins for anything else.
+(e.g. with some sensors and the Adafruit Motor Shield V2) this uses pins A4 and A5 on your Arduino Uno, so you can not use these pins for anything else.

 ### Gotchas